-I am very enthusiastic in work, and bring a lot of energy with me to the team.
-That helps the other colleagues with their motivation and work performance.
-At least that’s my experience from the other jobs I had.
+I am enthusiastic in work, and I bring a lot of energy to the team.
+This helps other colleagues with their motivation, and their commitment at work.
+At least that’s my experience from the other jobs I had in retail.

-Question 9: Are there any customers you would struggle to serve?
+Question 9: Which customer would you struggle to serve?

-Some of us do not like to talk to teenagers, while some other struggle to deal with seniors.
-However, as a good applicant for this job you should mention that you can get along with everyone, and that you enjoy the diversity which the job offers.
+But as a good applicant for a customer service position, you should emphasize that you can get along with anyone, and that you enjoy the diversity this job offers.

-Question 10: Why do you want to work for us, and not for some other retailer (call center, company in general)
+Question 10: Why do you want to work for us, and not for some other retailer (call center, company)?

 Try to focus on the good things, something that is specific for their business.
 It can be their goals and values, their good reputation, their product portfolio, the vision they have, the company culture they observe.